 - Exhaust System

-This channels engine exhaust gases out through the tailpipe, and in many cases, three-way catalysts may be designed to reduce emissions within the exhaust system.
+This channels engine exhaust gases out through the tailpipe, and in many cases, three-way catalysts help to reduce emissions within the exhaust system.

 - Fuel Tank